 No, it's not my Top 100, but I still like the concept.
 You take IMDB's list of the Top 100 films of all time and bold the ones that you have seen.
 This just further proves that I'm very uncool.
 I mean, who hasn't seen Casablanca?
 Right, that's me.

-3 Godfather: Part II, The (1974)
+1 Godfather, The (1972) 2 Shawshank Redemption, The (1994) 3 Godfather: Part II, The (1974)

 4 Lord of the Rings: The Return of the King, The (2003)